dillionhuston/Shadow/CONTRIBUTING.md

 - Learn Dart, Python, or decentralized tech.
 - Boost your portfolio with real-world contributions.

 Questions?
-Comment on an issue or join our [Discord/Community] (link coming soon).
+Comment on an issue or join our [Discord/Community] (https://discord.gg/4a79CNmC).
 Happy coding!